-Applicants will be informed whether they were selected for recognition by May 17, 2023, by email or phone.
-A ceremony to celebrate recognition of recipients will be held at WEFTEC 2023 in Chicago, IL (September 30 to October 4, 2023).
-Selected utilities will receive a Utility of the Future Today banner, and/or a 2022 flag, and a Certificate of Recognition.
-Recipients are not required to attend WEFTEC to receive recognition.
+Applicants will be informed of recognition decisions by May 19, 2025.
+On September 30, 2025, a ceremony to celebrate honorees will be held at WEFTEC 2025 in Chicago, IL.
+Recognized utilities will receive a Utility of the Future Today banner, and/or a 2025 flag, and a Certificate of Recognition.
+Recipients are not required to attend the ceremony to receive recognition.